abhimanyu-saxena/djikstra-path-planner/README.txt

 -> prints time taken by algorithm in minutes

+# Note: The aniation is sped up 16x to get a reasonable speed of visualisation, Additionally, GIF is also provided which runs for about 10 sec
 # Known Issues: The bloating of objects is a little uneven around slant surfaces, like hexagon and triangle